Domodan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `101-gifs`
 > The script lists all the files with a `.gif` extension in the current directory and all its sub-directories.
 ---
+`102-acrostic`
+> The script decodes acrostics that use the first letter of each line.
+---